spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/05-tenant-cluster.md

 Tenant Kubernetes clusters can be launched in the tenant’s choice of public cloud, private cloud, or bare metal environment.

-Palette has security controls for the operating system, containers, and Kubernetes.
-Tenant clusters are Kubernetes clusters deployed by Palette for customers (tenants) in their choice of public or private cloud or bare metal environment.
-Palette offers complete flexibility and control for designing these tenant clusters through a construct called [Cluster Profiles](/cluster-profiles).
+Tenant clusters are Kubernetes clusters deployed by Palette for customers and can be launched in the customer's choice of public or private cloud or bare metal environment.
+Palette offers complete flexibility and control in designing these tenant clusters through a construct called [Cluster Profiles](/cluster-profiles).

-Cluster profiles are cluster construction templates that enable customers to construct a blueprint for the tenant cluster.
-Palette’s provisioning engine deploys a Kubernetes cluster based on what the profile specifies.
+Cluster profiles are cluster construction templates for the tenant cluster.
+Palette deploys a Kubernetes cluster based on what the profile specifies.

-A cluster profile definition consists of various system layers like Operating System (OS), Kubernetes Distro, Storage, Networking, Monitoring, Logging, and more.
-The OS and Kubernetes layers are considered core layers, whereas layers such as Logging, Monitoring, and others are add-on layers.
-Several choices are presented for each layer in the profile in the form of Packs.
+A cluster profile consists of core layers that consist of an Operating System (OS), a Kubernetes distribution, networking, and storage, and any add-on layers such as monitoring, logging, and more.
+Palette offers several choices for each profile layer in the form of Packs.

-Spectro Cloud provides several packs out-of-the-box for all the layers and at the same time provides extensibility by allowing customers to bring their own packs.
-The flexibility and extensibility of the platform make the security of the tenant clusters a shared responsibility.
+We offer several packs out-of-the-box and the flexibility for you to bring your own pack for use in Palette cluster profiles.
+Palette's flexibility and extensibility make the security of tenant clusters a shared responsibility, as shown in the table.

 |Layer            |Out of the box Pack | Custom Pack|
 |:---------------|:---------|:--------------|